htrinkle/FPGA/Build_and_Test/README.md

 | ADC outputs should default to FPGA Inputs. | Set default for unused pins to weak pull-up during development. | Otherwise ADC will drive against GND.
 Should also consider breaking out PIN_40 for global output enable/disable feature. |
 | PIN_40 seems shorted to PIN_41.
 Output to PIN_41 was also observed on PIN_40.
 It as confirmed that output enable function of PIN_40 was not activated.
 No PCB faults could be found and this was verified by "lifting" PIN_40 from the solder pad and measuring it in iscolation - still had same output as PIN_41.
 Resistance between PIN_40 and PIN_41 measured as ~240 ohm while PIN_40 was lifted. | Not sure why this is occuring.
 May be good to break out PIN_40 separately anyway to provide a methoud of disabling all FPGA outputs during software testing anyway. | Hack was to cut trace on PIN_40 and jumper PMOD pin to PIN_9 instead.
 PIN_40 was set as input with weak pul-up just in case.
 Assume faulty FPGA - online purchase. |
 | ADC A label for +/- inputs switched | Update silk-screen. | Fixed in Easy EDA project.|

+# ADC Characterization

+TODO - deferred till DSO code is ready.

+Note that all testing is with V_common_mode = 1/3 AVDD.

+For now its enough to know that board works, analog offset is within 10mV, and analog range is ~ +/1 500mV.
+From a design perspective we will aim at +/1 400mV range and leave some head-room.
+One ADC bit = 4mV, where input is measured as (V+ - V-).
+ADC is configured for differential output with zero (assuming no offset) reading if positive and negative inputs are equal.

+## Histogram if ADC reading with V+ = V- (shorted).

+## Histogram for input differential of +/- 200mV and 400mV

+## Input - Output Transfer Function (-600mV - 600mV)

+# Conclusion

+This concludes the board build and test activities.
+The board is working as designed.
+Analog performance is reasonable, given 8 bit architecture.